Avec112/spring-boot-activemq-artemis-demo/README.md

 :information_source: You can verify that Artemis is up by accessing the url http://localhost:8161 (admin/admin)

 #### Start Producer application :outbox_tray:
-Open the Producer terminal and start Producer application.
+Open Producer terminal and start Producer application.
 Messages will be produced and the application will then terminate.
-**Watch the consumer shell for messages when running this command!**
+**Watch the consumer terminal for messages when running this command!**
 ```
 > cd spring-boot-activemq-artemis-demo/producer
 > mvn spring-boot:run
 ```
-Or you can start the application like this.
+**Or you can start the application like this.**

 But first package jar with dependencies.
 ```